 - Schizotypal Personality Disorder

-Listed below are some of the characteristics and related symptoms of Cluster A personality disorders.
+Listed below are characteristics and symptoms of Cluster A personality disorders.

 Paranoid Personality Disorder